Hospitals often are places people would rather not be.

 In 2015, the Grand Rapids Symphony was a selected by the League of American Orchestras to receive a Getty Education and Community Investment Grant, allowing the orchestra to expand its programs to the Spectrum Health Cancer Center.

 The Getty Grant provided funds to adapt music or commission new music for use for in Music for Health therapy sessions.
-Grand Rapids Symphony’s Assistant Principal Cellist Jeremy Crosmer, who also is part of the Music for Health team, was the composer.
+Jeremy Crosmer, former GRS Assistant Principal Cellist and a member of the Music for Health team at the time, was the composer.

 Music differing in style and tempo is used for different interventions.
 Part of the collection is a set of 12 charts that enable groups of musicians to improvise meditative music together.